Interview shot at the Kempinski Hotel by Fullframe Creative.

-Shooting interviews is part of the core competence here at SmartCuts Creative.
+Shooting interviews is part of the core competence here at Fullframe Creative.
 We do lots of these in a variety of situations: run-and-gun, corporate sit-down, in the field, on green screen and so on.
 There’s the technical aspect of the job: getting the light right, the audio.
 But there’s also the content aspect: how to ask the right questions to get the sorts of answers you want on tape.

 Interviews can be really useful for brand awareness.
 They can establish your brand’s credibility, adding a human touch to your products and services.